Introduction

 - When you serve Slow Churches, you are concerned about the whole person.
 It’s less about membership or ticking attendance, tithing or ticking training course boxes.

-- True Slow Churches disciple the whole person.
-They are ministering to the whole man—wholeness matters.
+- True Slow Churches disciple the whole They are ministering to the whole man-wholeness matters.

 - The purpose of all equipping ministry is to come to the fullness of the stature of Jesus Christ—the fullness, the wholeness of Christ – Ephesians 4:13 and the unity of the faith – another form of ‘wholeness’ … oneness.